S7HD reports 9 new COVID-19 cases

 SOUTHERN ILLINOIS.
-(KFVS) - Southern Seven Health Department (S7HD) is confirming nine new cases of COVID-19 in the region.
+(KFVS) - The Southern Seven Health Department (S7HD) is reporting 9 new cases of COVID-19 in the Southern Seven region.

-One case is from Alexander County, two cases are from Johnson County, and six are from Massac County.
+There is one new case in Alexander County, two new cases in Johnson County, and six from Massac.

-Southern Seven is also reporting six new recovered cases of COVID-19 in the Southern Seven region.

-Currently, there are 785 individuals from the Southern Seven region who have recovered since the start of the pandemic in the United States.
+Southern Seven Health Department will report on the number of confirmed positive cases as more cases appear.

 There are currently 245 active cases in the region.